ivangfr/springboot-kong-keycloak/README.md

 # springboot-kong-keycloak

-The goals of this project are:

-- Create a [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application that manages books, called `book-service`;
-- Use [`Keycloak`](https://www.keycloak.org) as authentication and authorization server;
-- Use [`Kong`](https://konghq.com/kong/) as API gateway that receives requests, checks (together with `Keycloak`) if the requests contain valid access token and, finally, redirects the request to `book-service`.
+The goal is to create a [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application to manage books, called `book-service`.
+It will only be reachable through [`Kong`](https://konghq.com/kong/) API gateway.
+In `Kong`, we will install [`kong-oidc`](https://github.com/nokia/kong-oidc) plugin that will enable the communication between `Kong` and [`Keycloak`](https://www.keycloak.org) OpenID Connect Provider.
+This way, when `Kong` receives a request to `book-service`, it will validate together with `Keycloak` whether it's a valid request or not before redirecting to the upstream service.

 ## Project Diagram